Issuer Gateway Knowledge Hub

 DetailsScore

-The company's SOx intensity is 200% or more above the industry mean0
+The company's SOx intensity is well below its subindustry or industry benchmark.100

-This indicator assesses nitrous oxide (NOx) intensity performance by comparing the gross NOx emissions of a company in a given fiscal year to the median intensity of its industry group.
+This indicator assesses a company's nitrogen oxide (NOx) emissions intensity performance.
+It compares the NOx emissions intensity of a company in a given fiscal year to its subindustry or industry benchmark.

 Once Sustainalytics reviews details and calculates the NOx intensity, we assign a score based on the following thresholds: